Rules-Lawyer/ruleslawyer-frontend/README.md

 **Collections / Copies**

 - **Bulk-upload copies into an existing collection (CSV)** — CSV upload is supported only when importing a brand-new collection; copies must otherwise be added one at a time.
-- **Export Plays** — there is no way to export/download a collection's play data.

 ### At parity